devpi/devpi/doc/_replication.rst

 requests will be relayed to the master which should in its success code tell what serial this change refers to.
 The replica server can then return a success code to its client after that serial has been synchronized successfully.
+Other replicas may or may not have synchronized the same change.

 .. _`laptop replication`: